State and Local Policy Database

 Public Lighting

 Dallas has not adopted a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance, but the city uses a lighting control system for some lights.
 Dallas installs LEDs for all newly constructed streetlights.
-We were unable to confirm the proportion of streetlights between the City of Dallas, TexasDOT, and Oncor that have been converted to LEDs.
+As of March 31, 2023, 18.48% of the streetlights in Dallas have been converted to LED (breakdown of 18.48%: 10.74% of Oncor-owned lighting, 46.10% of City-owned lighting, and 36.66% of TxDOT lighting have been converted to LED).
+As this time, all LED conversions are paid for by the City of Dallas, regardless of ownership.

 Inclusive procurement